postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/opsgenie.md

 1. On the **[Add integration - Configure](https://postman.postman.co/integrations/service/opsgenie/add/monitor_run_opsgenie)** page, configure your integration:
     * Give the integration a nickname.
-    * Select your monitor's workspace.
+    * Select the workspace your monitor belongs to.
     * Select your monitor.
     * Add tags to your Opsgenie alert.
     * Assign a priority to your Opsgenie alert.